 Busan, much like most other regions throughout South Korea comes with its own local flavour and speciality food.
-Some of which include “Hoe”, a sample fresh raw fish, Dwaeji Gukbap (pork soup), Milmyeon (cold noodles) and Ssiat Hotteok (sweet pancakes) for desert.
+Some of which include “Hoe”, a sample of fresh raw fish, Dwaeji Gukbap (pork soup), Milmyeon (cold noodles) and Ssiat Hotteok (sweet pancakes) for dessert.

-You would miss an enormous opportunity if you left Busan without sampling the freshly caught local produce for which the city is famous for.
+You would miss an enormous opportunity if you left Busan without sampling the freshly caught local produce for which the city is famous.
 There are few better opportunities than those found at Jagalchi Market.

 A Welsh university drop-out on a mission to travel the world for as little money as possible.
 My adventures have taken me through over 30 countries across Europe, Asia and Oceania, and the list keeps on growing!
 From classic backpacking to working and volunteering, I have found all sorts of ways to maintain a life on the road.